yakkomajuri/privacy-initiative/README.md

   * **Prioritize Open Source Software:** Open Source means that the code for the software is open and available for all to see and test.
 This means it is **more likely** (not certain) to be well-tested for vulnerabilities and privacy issues.

   * **Avoid doing anything important on public Wi-Fi networks:** Public networks make you subject to attacks.
 Avoid accessing your bank account on them, for example.

+  * **Enable 'Do Not Track' headers on your browser** Search your browser's settings for 'Do Not Track' or 'DNT' header preferences.
+Enabling this makes your browser indicate to websites that you do not wish to be tracked.
+It doesn't ensure you will not be tracked, far from it, but it could help if the website respects the header.

   * **Start slow:** Trying to switch your whole lifestyle to enhance privacy doesn't happen overnight.
 Small steps are the way to go.